-However, it’s also possible, given that macOS Mojave, or OS X Mojave if your old fashioned, is a very new release and still being fine tuned by Apple, that you’ve run into problems and need to reinstall.
+However, it’s also possible, given that macOS Mojave is a very new release and still being fine tuned by Apple, that you’ve run into problems and need to reinstall.
 Thankfully, that’s very easy to do.
 Before we get to that, however, it’s worth eliminating one other possible cause of the problems you may be experiencing.

 When you install an OS on top of another OS, and then do the same the following year when the next version comes out, your Mac accumulates lots and lots of files that it doesn’t need.
 These are added when applications are installed, when they’re run, and when applications like Photos, Safari, and iTunes are used.
 Over time these junk files can hamper the performance of your Mac.
-The solution is to give your Mac a clean up.
-We recommend CleanMyMac 3.
-It scans your Mac for junk files and recommends those it finds that can be deleted safely.
+The solution is to give your Mac a cleanup.
+We recommend CleanMyMac X. It scans your Mac for junk files and recommends to delete them safely.
 It can claw back tens of gigabytes of disk space, and improve your Mac’s performance.
 Give it a go, you can download it for free here, and see how much disk space it can give you back.

 Before you reinstall macOS Mojave

 There are two types of reinstallation.
 One installs a new copy of macOS Mojave over the current version and leaves everything else intact.
 The other erases your entire startup disk and installs a clean version of Mojave.
 The latter is more likely to fix problems and help your Mac run faster, but you’ll have to reinstall all your applications and reconfigure all your settings.